wtechgo/vidhop-android/readme.md

 platforms to their phones.

 Each download also saves the video **metadata** and its thumbnail (video banner image).
-When users download a channel or playlist, the same happens for each video while also saving channel metadat.
+When users download a channel or playlist, the same happens for each video while also saving channel metadata.
 It's also possible to fetch **only** the metadata of a video, channel or playlist.

-**The metadata is what makes VidHop powerful** as it provides functions for users to query their collected metadata using search words or sentences.
-Effectively, VidHop will look for the search word in video titles and descriptions though the metadata contains other useful data like video, channel and thumbnail urls.
-File extensions incude mp4 ( video), json (metadata) and jpg (thumbnails).
+**The metadata is what makes application powerful** as VidHop provides functions for users to query their collected metadata using search words or sentences.
+Effectively, VidHop will look for the search word in video titles and descriptions though the metadata contains other useful data like video, channel and thumbnail URLs.
+File extensions include mp4 ( video), json (metadata) and jpg (thumbnails).

-Finally, VidHop provides many utilities for day-to-day use such as keeping a history, renaming of downloaded files, inspect video specs for files and urls, remove the last download or play it...
+Finally, VidHop provides many utilities for day-to-day use such as keeping a history, renaming of downloaded files, inspect video specs of files and URLs, remove the last download or play it...

 ## Technical Information